Follow a programme that is designed to meet your needs

 An experienced Subject Knowledge Tutor will support the development of your subject delivery and support you in those areas which have been highlighted from your subject knowledge audit.
 Subject Knowledge Sessions will deepen your subject knowledge in relation to curriculum needs and appropriate teaching and learning strategies, with a particular focus on how educational issues such as assessment, planning, and delivery can be most effectively achieved in the classroom.
 The focus is on practical solutions to ensure that you develop as a creative and reflective classroom practitioner.
 When required there may also be the opportunity to undertake a government funded Subject Knowledge Enhancement courses.

-In order to get a full experience of teaching as well as your main placement school you will also spend five or six weeks in another school, and experience a series of shorter placements in other environments such as a special school, pupil referral unit and primary school.
+In order to get a full experience of teaching you will also spend five or six weeks in a contrasting school and experience a series of shorter placements in other environments such as a special school, pupil referral unit and primary school.
 This means you’ll be exposed to all kinds of teaching experiences and challenges, gaining a clear insight on how to teach a full spectrum of learners in a range of school contexts.